PDF(129.1 KB) View with Adobe Reader on a variety of devices

-Troubleshooting is a matter of identifying what is currently wrong in the network.
+When you troubleshoot, you try to identify what is currently wrong in the network.
 Disable as many features as possible.
 The disablement helps simplify the network structure and eases the identification of the problem.
-For example, EtherChanneling is a feature that requires STP to logically bundle several different links into a single link; the disablement of this feature during troubleshooting makes sense.
-As a general rule, making the configuration as simple as possible makes troubleshooting the problem easier.
+For example, EtherChanneling is a feature that requires STP to logically bundle several different links into a single link; the disablement of this feature during the troubleshoot process makes sense.
+As a general rule, to make the configuration as simple as possible makes the troubleshoot process of the problem much easier.

 show processes cpu